jekrch/chord-analyzr/README.md

 ## Frontend

 Initial progress is being made to build a spring-boot API and react frontend.
 Currently users can enter a key and mode, and see all chords that fall within the scale.
-Clicking on the chord name displays it on a piano component
+Clicking on the chord play button plays displays it on a piano component.
+A chord can be added to a progression which maps to the number keys on the users keyboard.

 <p align="center">

 <img width="371" alt="image" src="https://github.com/jekrch/chord-analyzr/assets/8173930/a9c20d02-187e-4422-b634-cb174b27d1a0">